RetroAchievements/RASuite/README.md

+# DEPRECATED

-# WARNING: this repo exists only for historical reasons and is not used anymore!
+This repo exists for historical reasons and is not used anymore.

-In April/2018 this repository were splitted into two:
+In April/2018 this repository was split:

 - [RAIntegration](https://github.com/RetroAchievements/RAIntegration): with `RA_Integration`'s code only.